SmilingNavern/zennag/README.md

 # zennag

-Simple HTTP-only monitoring with bolt database for store statistic.
+Simple HTTP-only monitoring written in golang with bolt database for store statistic.

 ## features
   * Simple monitoring almost without configuration
   * One yaml config
-  * Simple database, you don't need to configure any settings
+  * Bolt key/value database which requires no configuration at all
+  * Static builded binary with no dependecies(thanks golang)

+## todo
+  * add alerter(telegram)
+  * rewrite workers for WaitGroup
+  * add agregation statistic